SemClone/status/README.md

-# SEMCL.ONE PyPI Stats Dashboard
+# STATUS - PyPI Download Metrics for SEMCL.ONE tools

 A GitHub Pages dashboard that tracks download statistics for all SEMCL.ONE packages published on PyPI.

-View the live dashboard at: [https://semclone.github.io/status/](https://semclone.github.io/status/)

 For setup and customization instructions, see [INSTRUCTIONS.md](INSTRUCTIONS.md).